MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-a-folder-based-on-its-folder-path.md

 - csharp
 ---

-# How to: Get a Folder Based on Its Folder Path
+# Get a Folder Based on Its Folder Path

 This example takes a folder path and obtains the associated folder.